gadget-framework/gadget2/docs/userguide.md

 store the current calculations to a text file, or to exit (by pressing
 $<$Q$>$).

-When Gadget starts, it will look for a file called ”main”, which contains a list of all the other data files required.
+When Gadget starts, it will look for a file called "main", which contains a list of all the other data files required.
 Gadget will search for this file in the following 2 locations:

-1.  the directory specified by the Linux environment variable called ”GADGET\_WORKING\_DIR”, optionally taking data from the directory specified by the Linux environment variable called ”GADGET\_DATA\_DIR”
+1.  the directory specified by the Linux environment variable called "GADGET\_WORKING\_DIR", optionally taking data from the directory specified by the Linux environment variable called "GADGET\_DATA\_DIR"

 2.  the current directory (ie. from where Gadget has been started) if these environment variables have not been set (note that this is the